Three Mornings on Dorp Street: A Slow Love Letter to Stellenbosch

 Same coffee shop.
 Same flat white.
 Same oak-shaded table on Dorp Street.

-The barista recognized me.
-Still didn't smile.
-But the flat white arrived before I ordered.
+By now the barista recognizes you.
+Still doesn't smile.
+But the flat white arrives before you order.

-I sat for an hour watching Stellenbosch wake up.
+Sit for an hour and watch Stellenbosch wake up.
 Students on bicycles.
 A delivery van backing into a 300-year-old alley.
 A woman arranging flowers outside a gallery.

 The Winelands at their best aren't about the wine.
 They're about the pace.
 The wine is the excuse — the reason you sit down, slow down, and notice things.
 The gable on the building across the street.
 The way the morning light catches the oak leaves.
 The sound of ice in a glass of Chenin Blanc at 11AM on a Tuesday.

-I left Stellenbosch with six bottles of wine in my suitcase (wrapped in hoodies, none broken), a cheese from Fairview that didn't survive the flight home, and a feeling I couldn't quite name.
+You leave Stellenbosch with six bottles wrapped in hoodies (none broken), a Fairview cheese that may not survive the flight home, and a feeling that's hard to name.

-It felt like Dorp Street had been there for 300 years, waiting to pour me a R30 coffee and show me the mountain behind the oaks.
+It feels like Dorp Street has been there for 300 years, waiting to pour you a R30 coffee and show you the mountain behind the oaks.